-Financial sponsor sellers will, for the most part, only given fundamental warranties in respect of title and capacity and whilst the target's management team will provide some level of warranty cover in respect of commercial warranties, the cap on liability for such management warranties will typically be significantly lower than the overall purchase price, hence the frequent use of W&I to cover the "gap" risk.
-On the other hand, trade sellers will typically provide both fundamental and commercial warranties, albeit there has been a noticeable reduction in liability caps for commercial warranties in trade sales as the M&A market has become more competitive.
+Financial sponsor sellers will, for the most part, only give fundamental warranties in respect of title and capacity.
+The target's management team will typically provide some level of warranty cover in respect of commercial warranties, but the cap on liability for the management warranties will usually be significantly lower than the overall purchase price, hence the frequent use of W&I to cover the "gap" risk.
+On the other hand, trade sellers will typically provide both fundamental and commercial warranties, albeit there had, until recently, been a noticeable reduction in liability caps for commercial warranties in trade sales as the M&A market has become more competitive.
+Although the market has softened, we still expect those selling attractive businesses at realistic valuations to still be able to limit their overall warranty risk.